 Having experience in remote team meetings, we've tested various tools and methods.
 Here's a recommendation list that has worked well in the past for us:

-3. Cisco WebEx.
 Great tool to have meetings where-ever you are.
 Join any web conference through 2-way video and a camera switcher.
 What distinguishes Cisco WebEx from many others is its feature that allows you upload files to a meeting space.
 Therefore, making it easy for you to share slideshows in real-time while also video chatting with contacts.
-Great alternatives also include UberConference and Google Hangouts.
+Great alternative is also UberConference.

 Any other remote team meeting tool suggestions?